Corporate Governance Officer

 b.
 Assist in releasing material information related to major resolutions after a board meeting, while ensuring the legitimacy and accuracy of the material information, to protect the investment information of investors.

 c.
-Registering the date of the shareholders’ meeting according to laws, producing meeting notices, meeting handbooks, and meeting minutes within the legal period.(3) Handling of matters related to the change of directors:
+Registering the date of the shareholders’ meeting according to laws, producing meeting notices, meeting handbooks, and meeting minutes.(3) Handling of matters related to the change of directors:

 a.
 Regularly (once a year) reviews the qualifications of independent directors for compliance with relevant laws and regulations.